myNBGcode/E-commerceEnterprise/README.md

 The payment should be declined

-For each of the above transactions you can confirm the result from the merchant administrator page using the reference number you provided.
+For each of the above transactions you can confirm the result from the merchant administrator page  (see screenshot bellow) using the reference number you provided.

 ![reporting1](images/reporting.png)